 - Identify and protect areas where existing vegetation, such as trees, will not be disturbed by construction activity.

-- Protect streams, stream buffers, wild woodlands, wetlands, or other sensitive areas from any disturbance or construction activity by fencing or otherwise clearly marking these areas.
+- Protect streams, stream buffers, wild woodlands, wetlands, or other sensitive areas from any disturbance or construction activity by fencing or other clear markings.

-- Sequence construction activities so that the soil is not exposed for long periods of time.
+- Sequence construction activities so the landscape is not disturbed for long periods of time.

 - Install key sediment control practices before site grading begins.